LeanderKafemann/LearnSwift/README.md

 ---

 Once I was familiar with the syntax, I started creating Apps using Apples SwiftUI Courses.
-Se this [Repo](https://github.com/LeanderKafemann/LearnSwiftUI) repo for more.
+Se this [Repo](https://github.com/LeanderKafemann/LearnSwiftUI) for more.